-Human resource audit is a process of checking/appraising the Hr department in an organisation.
-It comprehensively examine current policies, practices, procedures, strategies, documentation, structure, skills and systems to identify needs for improvement and enhancement of the HR function.
-It’s also keeps organization in compliance with changing rules and regulations.
+Human resource audit is a process of checking/appraising the Hr department in an organization.
+It comprehensively examines current policies, practices, procedures, strategies, documentation, structure, skills and systems to identify needs for improvement and enhancement of the HR function.
+It also keeps the organization in compliance with changing rules and regulations.

 Conducting A HR Audit

-Should a company hire External or Internal Auditors for HR AUDIT?
+Should a company hire External or Internal Auditor for HR AUDIT?

-Frequency of the audit depends on the company’s choice.
+The frequency of the audit depends on the company’s choice.
 External auditing is normally sophisticated thus it’s carried it out after every twelve months.
-Internal auditing on the other hand can be done continuously and regularly, like in a monthly routine.
+Internal auditing, on the other hand, can be done continuously and regularly, like in a monthly routine.
 Stakeholders and the government insist on working with external auditors as their data are used to evaluate growth.

 Component of HR Audit

-Major components of human resource audit includes; hiring employees both internal and external, benefits, performance evaluation process, Compensation, termination process, job descriptions, form review, exit interviews and personnel file review.
+Major components of human resource audit include; hiring employees both internal and external, benefits, performance evaluation process, Compensation, termination process, job descriptions, form review, exit interviews, and personnel file review.
 These features are grouped into strategic, operational, administrative levels.

 Benefits of Hr Audit

-Nevertheless there are several challenges facing hr. audit.
-Audit are generally expensive and exhausting requiring an organization to be well funded.
+Nevertheless, there are several challenges facing HR audit.
+An audit is generally expensive and exhausting requiring an organization to be well funded.
 Apart from costs organization face challenges with the changing set of standards where complex laws and regulations are administered and should be followed.
 These frequent changes affect the productivity and profitability of the entire organization.

 Surprisingly, non-compliance with the set standards of laws and regulations comes with heavy penalties.
 This carries the risk of bringing down the whole organization.
-In some parts governments work with employee-unions in an effort to keep management in check.
-This has brought about positive outcome as need for Independence and proper budget for audit activities is allocated.
+In some parts, governments work with employee unions in an effort to keep management in check.
+This has brought about the positive outcome as a need for Independence and a proper budget for audit activities is allocated.